Tips for improving deliverability and engagement in email marketing

 - Send multipart newsletters since these are treated better by spam filters.
 Here is an interesting tip.

 - Send complete newsletters.
 E.g. Not a newsletter that it only has a picture in it (which can be a nice e-card but this is a practice that spammers do as well).
+Having sufficient text content in the newsletter will improve deliverability.

-- Remove email accounts that bounce and keep your lists clean.
+- Remove email accounts that bounce.

 - Remove dormant subscribers; those who never click nor open (yet they never bounce). nuevoMailer has a special utility for that.
 There is no point to keep sending to uninterested subscribers.